OctopusDeploy/docs/docs/administration/sync-instances/index.md

 hideInThisSection: true
 ---

-Syncing two or more Octopus Deploy instances is not an easy task.
+Syncing two or more Octopus Deploy instances is one of those is not an trivial task.
 There are several items to consider with lots of hidden pitfalls.
 This section will guide you through the necessary steps to sync multiple Octopus Deploy instances.

 ## Use Cases